-An audio recording of the Fact Finding review is recommended.
+An audio recording of the Fact Finding Review is recommended.
 All participants must be informed of the recording.

-19.2.6.1 Pre-Fact Finding Review Resolutions
+19.2.5.1 Pre-Fact Finding Review Resolutions

-At any time up to the date of the scheduled Fact Finding review, the W-2 agency may contact the petitioner to discuss the disputed issue and offer a resolution.
-If the petitioner does not agree with the agency's proposed resolution, the Fact Finding review must be held.
+At any time up to the date of the scheduled Fact Finding Review, the W-2 agency may contact the petitioner to discuss the disputed issue and offer a resolution.
+If the petitioner does not agree with the agency's proposed resolution, the Fact Finding Review must be held.

-If the petitioner agrees to the agency's proposed resolution, the resolution must be documented using the Wisconsin Works (W-2) Services Fact-Finding Review Voluntary Withdrawal form (11155) and signed by the petitioner.
+If the petitioner agrees to the agency's proposed resolution, the agency must complete the Fact Finding Review Voluntary Withdrawal form (11155) which must be signed by the petitioner.
 The documented resolution must include any actions agreed upon by both the petitioner and the W-2 agency.
+If either party fails to take the action(s) by the agreed upon due date, then the form is void and a Fact Finding Review must be scheduled within 8 working days to address the petitioner's complaint.